- Military Basics

 - Provides overarching policy for DOD’s development of tactics, techniques and procedures for mortuary affairs

-- Authorizes cremation of biologically or chemically contaminated remains in a DOD or Department of Homeland Defense-contracted or -operated crematory in accordance with Reference (j) if the PADD so requests.
+- Authorizes cremation of biologically or chemically contaminated remains in a DOD or Department of Homeland Defense-contracted or -operated crematory if requested by the person authorized to direct disposition of human remains.

-DODD 1332.27, “Survivor Annuity Programs for the Uniformed Services,” June 26, 2003, Certified as Current as of April 23, 2007, updates the responsibilities, functions, authorities and relationships associated with the Survivor Annuity Programs.
+DOD Directive 1332.27, “Survivor Annuity Programs for the Uniformed Services,” June 26, 2003, certified as current as of April 23, 2007, updates the responsibilities, functions, authorities and relationships associated with the Survivor Annuity Programs.

 DOD Directive-Type Memorandum 21-006, “Eligibility Criteria for Official Korean War Casualties Classification for Inclusion on the Korean War Veterans Memorial Wall,” Aug.
 13, 2021, prescribes the official criteria for validating whether an individual meets the eligibility criteria for classification as an official Korean War casualty.
 If the deceased service member meets the eligibility criteria, the DOD submits the name to the Department of the Interior for inclusion on the Korean War Veterans Memorial Wall.